arkavo-org/uran/README.md

 # Uran

-The name was chosen to pay homage to Saturnus.
+To pay homage to [Saturnus](https://github.com/willwull/saturnus).
 Uranus was chosen, but fearing jokes, we dropped the "us"